joshwlewis/rfcs/text/0000-hostname-process-types.md

 object name does not conform to Kubernetes naming requirements: "Static_Assets"
 ```

-These incompatibilities make using process types in dynamic scenarios challenging and/or impossible.
+These incompatibilities make using process types in dynamic scenarios challenging.

 # What it is